afqmrl/Rough-terrain-robot/Source/PID_Control/README.md

 ## Introduction

 This project encompasses an Arduino sketch designed to control a DC motor's speed with precision using a PID (Proportional, Integral, Derivative) controller.
-The implementation utilizes a rotary encoder for real-time feedback on the motor's position and velocity.
-This is especially useful for projects requiring controlled movements, such as robotic arms, automated machinery, or precise motion control in hobbyist projects.
+The implementation utilises a rotary encoder for real-time feedback on the motor's position and velocity.

 ## Diagram/Image/Video/Demo